nadoo/glider/README.md

 - UDP over TCP tunnel
 - TLS, use it together with above proxy protocols(tcp)
 - Unix domain socket, use it together with above proxy protocols(tcp)
+- KCP protocol, use it together with above proxy protocols(tcp)

 Forward (local proxy client/upstream proxy server):